Julius Petersen (literary scholar): Student years and post graduate teaching posts

-He moved on to his university-level education in 1897, studying German philology, art history and philosophy at the universities of Lausanne, Munich, Leipzig and Berlin.
-In 1898 he was accepted into membership of the Corps Suevia student fraternity in Munich, though there are indications that almost at once he switched from Munich to Leipzig and was classified by the Munich fraternity as an inactive member, with only very restricted involvement in corps activities.
-Among Petersen's more illustrious university teachers were Albert Köster at Leipzig, followed by Wilhelm Dilthey, Heinrich Wölfflin and Erich Schmidt at Berlin.
+He moved on to his university-level education in 1897, studying German philology, art history and philosophy at the University of Lausanne, the Ludwig-Maximilians-Universität München, Leipzig University, and the Friedrich Wilhelm University of Berlin.
+In 1898, he was accepted into membership of the Corps Suevia student fraternity in Munich, though there are indications that almost at once he switched from Munich to Leipzig and was classified by the Munich fraternity as an inactive member, with only very restricted involvement in corps activities.
+Among Petersen's more illustrious university teachers were Albert Köster at Leipzig University, followed by Wilhelm Dilthey, Heinrich Wölfflin and Erich Schmidt at the Friedrich Wilhelm University of Berlin.
 It was Schmidt who supervised him at Berlin for his doctorate, which he received in 1903 in return for a piece of work concerning "Schiller and the stage".
 That was followed by three years spent working in Stuttgart with the Cotta’sche Verlagsbuchhandlung publishing house.
 During 1906/07 he edited the academic supplement of the respected Allgemeine Zeitung (newspaper) which was, by this time, being produced in Munich.
-He received his habilitation (post-doctoral degree) from Munich's Ludwig Maximilian University in 1909, opening the way for a lifelong career in the universities sector.
+He received his habilitation (post-doctoral degree) from the Ludwig-Maximilians-Universität München in 1909, opening the way for a lifelong career in the university sector.
 His topic, on this occasion, was "Chivalry in the works of Johannes Rothe".
 The work, subsequently adapted and published as a book, was supervised by the neogrammarian philologist Hermann Paul.

-For the next two years Petersen worked as a "Privatdozent" (tutor).
-In 1911 he accepted an associate professorship which came with a lectureship in Modern German Philology and Theatre Studies at the Friedrich Wilhelm University in Berlin.
-In 1912 he switched, moving to Yale University at New Haven, Connecticut where, during 1912/13, he taught as a visiting professor.
+For the next two years, Petersen worked as a "Privatdozent" (tutor).
+In 1911 he accepted an associate professorship which came with a lectureship in Modern German Philology and Theatre Studies at the Friedrich Wilhelm University of Berlin.
+In 1912, he switched, moving to Yale University at New Haven, Connecticut where, during 1912/13, he taught as a visiting professor.
 In North America he was also able to deepen his friendship with Kuno Francke at nearby Harvard University, a long established professor of German Culture and History, who is reported greatly to have respected Petersen's academic abilities.
 His next move, during the second half of 1912 or in 1913, was to the University of Basel.